 Council heritage staff and consultants provide specialist advice to owners and Council resource consents staff at the pre-application and application stages.

-Heritage staff also work with Building Consent Officers where possible to find practical solutions where Building Act requirements have the potential to impact heritage values.
+Heritage staff also work with Building Consent Officers to find practical solutions where Building Act requirements have the potential to impact heritage values.

 Resources are primarily targeted at heritage items scheduled in the Christchurch District Plan(external link).
 This support includes: